doki-theme/doki-theme-web/CONTRIBUTING.md

 ### Set up build source

-Navigate to the root of the `buildSource` directory and run the following command.
+Navigate to the `buildSource` directory and run the following command.

 ```shell
 yarn